-This Addendum supplements the Agreement only when and to the extent that a user of Clockwise’s Services provides Clockwise with personal data that is subject to Data Protection Laws (for the purposes of this Addendum, each user who does so shall be referred to as a “Controller”).
+This Addendum supplements the Agreement only when and to the extent Controller provides Clockwise with personal data that is subject to Data Protection Laws.
 Any terms not defined in this Addendum shall have the meaning set forth in the Agreement.
 In the event of a conflict between the terms and conditions of this Addendum and the Agreement, the terms and conditions of this Addendum shall supersede and control.

 1.1 “Affiliate” means (i) an entity of which a party directly or indirectly owns fifty percent (50%) or more of the stock or other equity interest, (ii) an entity that owns at least fifty percent (50%) or more of the stock or other equity interest of a party, or (iii) an entity which is under common control with a party by having at least fifty percent (50%) or more of the stock or other equity interest of such entity and a party owned by the same person, but such entity shall only be deemed to be an Affiliate so long as such ownership exists.

 1.2 “Anonymous Data” means Personal Data that has been processed in such a manner that it can no longer be attributed to an identified or identifiable natural person.

 1.3 “Authorized Employee” means an employee of Processor who has a need to know or otherwise access Personal Data to enable Processor to perform their obligations under this Addendum or the Agreement.

 1.4 “Authorized Sub-Processor” means a third-party who has a need to know or otherwise access Personal Data to enable Processor to perform its obligations under this Addendum or the Agreement, and who is either (1) listed here or (2) authorized by Controller to do so under Section 4.2 of this Addendum.